pratmo/airquality-descrip-r-plots/README.md

 ## airquality-descrip-r-plots
-We analyze the daily air quality measured in New York City from May to September 1973 with descriptive statistics plots such as scatterplot, barplot, histogram and boxplot in R language.
+Analyzing the daily air quality measured in New York City from May to September 1973 with descriptive statistics plots such as scatterplot, barplot, histogram and boxplot in R language.
 We also create a single 3x3 dashboard containing 9 plots for this air quality dataset.

 Tool: RStudio 1.4.1103 © 2009-2021 RStudio, PBC